solidpixel/solidpixel.github.io/_posts/2022-04-22-astc_optimization.md

 Dynamic search-space reduction
 ------------------------------

-The second set changes I made to the compressor were those that dynamically reduce the searched encoding space based on predicted benefit of those encodings.
+The second set of changes I made to the compressor were those that dynamically reduce the searched encoding space based on predicted benefit of those encodings.
 Most of the search-space reduction today is based on data point extrapolation.
 Do some trials, and based on that empirical data extrapolate to